vinayhulgar/Best-Practices/README.md

 In order to preserve class invariants, usage of setters should be discouraged.
 Setters tend to allow invariants that govern an object’s state to be broken.

-# Feynman Technique of learning
+# :bulb: Feynman Technique of learning
 Choose a Concept
 Teach it to a toddler
 Identify the gaps and go back to the source material Review and simplify

-# 6 Tips to Become Senior Developer
+# :bulb: 6 Tips to Become Senior Developer
 Develop quickly - Write Correct Code
 Tip 1: Code Katas
 Tip 2: Keyboard